The Udderly DIVINE BOVINES

 Signed,

-I'd be the Most Cowntented Cow in all The West
+I'd Be the most Cowntented Cow in all The West

 Dear Miscowntented ~